 In 1949, the federal government moved TCA's headquarters from Winnipeg to Montreal.

-In 1953, TCA became the first airline in the world to use a computer reservation system with remote terminals with the development of the ReserVec.
+In 1953, TCA became the first airline in the world to use a computer reservation system with remote terminals, with the development of the ReserVec.

 On January 1, 1965, the name change from Trans-Canada Airlines to Air Canada took effect.
-Elizabeth II, the Queen of Canada, flew on the first aircraft to bear the name and livery of Air Canada.

 In 1975, Air Canada was headquartered at 1 Place Ville-Marie in Montreal.

 In 1978, The Air Canada Act ensured that the carrier would compete on a more equal footing with rival regional airlines and CP Air, and ended the government's direct regulatory control over Air Canada's routings, fares, and services.
-In 1978 Judy Cameron became the first female pilot hired to fly for any major Canadian carrier when she was hired to fly by Air Canada.
+Also, in 1978 Judy Cameron became the first female pilot hired to fly for any major Canadian carrier when she was hired to fly by Air Canada.

 On December 7, 1987, Air Canada became the first airline in the world with a fleet-wide non-smoking policy.

-In 1987, The deregulation of the Canadian airline market, under the new National Transportation Act, officially opened the airline market in Canada to equal competition.
+In 1987, the deregulation of the Canadian airline market, under the new National Transportation Act, officially opened the airline market in Canada to equal competition.

 In 1988, Air Canada was privatized, and 43% of shares were sold on the public market, with the initial public offering completed in October of that year.